toitware/artemis-releases/README.md

 somewhere on your `PATH`.
 The same applies when you extract the `artemis` binary from the macOS `artemis.dmg` file.

+The Artemis command line tool is a standalone executable written in Toit.
+Use `artemis --help` for usage help.

 ## Signing up and logging in

 All users must be authenticated.
 For OAuth-based authentication you can just